 Snug Tight.
 Installation of all high strength bolts shall be per RCSC.
 The “snug tight” condition as defined in RCSC shall be accomplished for any method of tensioning.

 Field Connections.
-Unless otherwise specified, all field connections shall be made with ASTM F3125 Grade F2280 (Type 3) tension control bolts, or F3125 Grade A325 (Type 3) bolts using the “Turn-of-Nut” Method per RCSC.
+Unless otherwise specified or approved, all field connections shall be made with ASTM F3125 Grade F2280 (Type 3) tension control bolts, or F3125 Grade A325 (Type 3) bolts using the Turn-of-Nut Method or Direct Tension Indicator method, per RCSC.
 Direct tension indicators shall be either washer type direct tension indicators or tension control bolts.

 Bolted Parts.
 Bolted parts shall fit solidly together when assembled and shall not be separated by gaskets or any other interposed compressible material.
 All joint surfaces, when assembled, shall be free of scale, except tight mill scale; dirt; burrs; other foreign material; and other defects that may prevent solid seating of the parts.
 Contact surfaces within friction-type joints shall be free of oil, paint, lacquer, or rust inhibiter.
 Contact surfaces may be galvanized only when specified on the plans.